-[•] All required sections of the Praxis II shall be passed prior to the clinical practice semester.
+[•] All required sections of the Praxis II must be passed prior to the clinical practice semester.

-BACHELOR'S DEGREE IN PHYSICAL EDUCATION WITH K-12 LICENSURE
+EMPHASIS IN PHYSICAL EDUCATION (K-12 LICENSURE)

 - 1. Teacher candidates shall demonstrate the knowledge, skills, and dispositions needed to succeed in careers within the field. - 2.
 Teacher candidates shall complete clinical practice and a seminar course in the last semester of their senior year. - 3.
 Teacher candidates of the licensure program will pass the appropriate Praxis II exam.